pattonsgirl/CEG2350/Labs/Lab01/README.md

 If you did something "wrong" make a note of it in your lab.
 These are learning experiences - writing them down will help you ask good questions later.

-When you are ready to save your work (or take a break), scroll to the bottom to view the dialog regarding `commit`ting your work.
+When you are ready to save your work (or take a break), scroll to the top to select "Commit changes..." to view the dialog regarding `commit`ting your work.
 For the moment, think of commits as save points.
 For each save point, you will write a message about what changed.

 - Notice there are two textboxes in the commit field - skinny and paragraph sized.
 The skinny box is where you'll place a quick description - this one is required to create a `commit`.
 The paragraph sized box is where you can add bigger details about changes.
 - The radio button defaults to select `Commit directly to the main branch.` - leave this as is.